etn-ccis/blui-angular-cli-templates/README.md

 ```

 ##### 4. Update app entry point.
 Update `main.ts` to load your new template's `AppModule` when your new environment is invoked.
-Your environment's `templateName` will be used here to display your template.
+Your environment's `templateName` will be used here to determine which `AppModule` to load.

 ##### 5. Add a new `yarn start` command.